colleowino/colleowino.github.io/README.md

-#### My Blog built using Jekyll and hosted on git pages
+#### My personal Blog

-The official Jekyll version of the Clean Blog theme by [Start Bootstrap](http://startbootstrap.com/).
+Its built using Jekyll and hosted on git pages

 ###[View Live Demo &rarr;](http://colleowino.github.io)